-- Reviewed and discussed the audited financial statements with management; - Discussed with the Ernst & Young LLP matters required to be discussed under Statements of Auditing Standards No. 61, Communications with Audit Committees, as amended; and Statements of Auditing Standards No. 90 Communication with Audit Committees; - Received from the Ernst & Young LLP disclosures regarding their independence required by Independence Standards Board Standard No. 1, Independent Discussions with Audit Committees and has discussed with Ernst & Young LLP their independence from management and the Company.
+- Reviewed and discussed the audited financial statements with management; - Discussed with Ernst & Young LLP matters required to be discussed under Statement of Auditing Standards No. 61, Communication with Audit Committees, as amended; and Statement of Auditing Standards No. 90 Audit Committee Communications; - Received from Ernst & Young LLP written disclosures and a letter regarding their independence required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees and has discussed with Ernst & Young LLP their independence from management and the Company.